 School of Interdisciplinary Undergraduate Studies

-Dr. Subocz has more than 18 years of experience in higher education, and she has served in several leadership roles with Walden and Laureate Education for more than 5 years.
+Dr. Sue Subocz has more than 20 years of experience in higher education, and she has served in several leadership roles with Walden since 2014.
 She is an outstanding leader who consistently demonstrates her passion for Walden, commitment to the success of our students, and dedication to advancements in curricular innovations that improve learning experiences for diverse adult student populations.

-Dr. Subocz most recently has served as Walden University’s Vice Provost for Curriculum, Product Strategy, Innovation and Design.
-She formerly served as Vice President of Product Strategy, Innovation and Design for Laureate Online, where she improved student engagement with leading innovative digital product design and quality program development.
+Dr. Subocz has also served as Walden University’s vice provost for curriculum, product strategy, innovation, and design.
+She formerly served as vice president of product strategy, innovation, and design for Laureate Online, where she improved student engagement with leading innovative digital product design and quality program development.

 She has published numerous papers on teaching, education innovation, and academic quality.
 She is also a frequent speaker on digital experiences in higher education, academic quality, and leveraging innovation in technology to improve student experience and success.